ku064/git_collab/src/git_collab_steps.md

   User git
   IdentityFile ~/.ssh/ku064_rsa

-git config --global user.email "kripaupreti064@gmail.com"
-git config --global user.name "kripa"
+git config --global suser.name "kripa"

 When cloing using ssh not https.
 Else there will be issue using  private public key appraoch